Dowager’s Hump: What is it? And How Can You Treat And Prevent It?

 There's no medication to fix the bent spine.
 Painkillers and narcotics are prescribed to keep your pain at bay.
 As you exercise, you'll realize that with the stress relieved from the spine, the pain will ease, and your requirement on pain medications will wane.

 For individuals with hyperkyphosis, more than 50 degrees, surgery might be warranted.
 If you're also experiencing nervous systems deficits like pinching of the nerve roots as they emerge from the spinal column or damage to the spinal column itself, doctors may recommend surgery.

 One of the most common surgical procedures done is spinal fusion surgery.
 It is basically like a "welding" procedure where two vertebrae are fused, so they heal and move like a single solid bone.
 Fusion will take away some spinal flexibility.
 However, since few bones are involved, it doesn't affect mobility and motion.

 Preventing Dowager's Hump

-Smoking has been identified as a risk factor for osteoporosis and bone fracture.
+Smoking is a risk factor for osteoporosis.
 The nicotine in tobacco slows down your production of bone cells.
 It also affects the absorption of calcium.
-It stimulates the production of cortisol which accelerates the breakdown of bones.
-Studies have shown that one year after quitting smoking, the bone density of these participating women improved considerably compared with women who continued to smoke.
+It stimulates the production of cortisol, which accelerates the breakdown of bones.
+Studies have shown that one year after quitting smoking, the bone density will improve considerably.

 Eat A Healthy Diet

 A diet rich in calcium and vitamins will produce strong bones.
 Also, lay off the soda.
-We’re specifically talking about colas.
+Especially colas.
 They contain an ingredient called phosphoric acid that affects bone mineral density.
 Phosphoric acid tends to leach calcium from the bones.
 Additionally, caffeine has also been linked to lower bone mineral density.
-So go easy on the lattes and chai.

 Cut Down Alcohol